combo-lab/combo_new/templates/fullstack-lite/README.md

 # MyApp

-A Combo project, integrating Vite for assets bundling.
+A Combo project using:

+- Vite, TailwindCSS
+- PostgreSQL

 ## Requirements